dianaroemer/card-details-form-interactive/README.md

 A CSS filter effect also applies its effect to any visible children.

+Form error management in React can be simultaneously powerful and complicated.
+Using HTML's innate form management with CSS pseudo-class selectors gives a fairly straightforward method of generating intelligent forms, however React's internal state management can give much more finely grained control of how to build intelligent forms.
+For example, using a CSS sibling selector in an error field with its native styling set to `display:none;`, it can be easy to toggle the `display:box;` whenever the form generates an error according to a regex or empty criteria.
+That said, using a regex pattern or built-in HTML pseudo-states can be somewhat limiting in how and when I show the user errors.
+For example, I don't want to show any errors to the user unless they deliberately a validation criteria, or unless they try to submit an invalid form, in which case, I want to highlight all of the failed validation patterns for the user to fix.
+With React's built in state management, that should be fairly straightforward if I establish the HTML form with state management and validation in mind.
+  With this application, I didn't use a React based validation system, and instead am relying on primitive regex pattern validation.
+In the future, I would like to manage validation with React's state, and only show appropriate errors to the user when they're called for.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.